 End your day at Beira Lake

 Beira Lake is a lake that is located at the center of Colombo.
 The lake was believed to be named by the Portuguese, the earliest European colonizers in the country.

 Beira Lake has long been a symbol of Colombo, and at night, when the lake’s surrounding, towering commercial establishments light up, its surface becomes almost like a bed of stars.

 Colombo Travel tips

-- Foodie tip: a unique thing about Sri Lankan cuisine, besides its wonderful mix of spices and cultural influences, is that it is mostly time-bound.
+- Foodie tip: a unique thing about Sri Lankan cuisine, besides its wonderful mix of spices and cultural influences, is mostly time-bound.
 If you are going on a food adventure, note that some dishes are served only at specific times of the day, like hoppers (breakfast), curry (lunch), and koku rotty (dinner).
-Restaurants might serve these at any time, but if you prefer small eateries, you will have to race against the clock.
+Restaurants might serve these at any time, but you will have to race against the clock if you prefer small eateries.

-- Try to visit Galle Face Green on the afternoon to catch the sun setting, and to watch families and children flying their kites.
+- Try to visit Galle Face Green in the afternoon to catch the sun setting and watch families and children flying their kites.
 Priceless!

-- Sri Lanka has a tropical monsoon type of climate, so consider the weather before planning your trip, except if you do not mind having some rain during your trip.
-Colombo typically experiences rain during March to December, but the months May and September to November are the rainiest.
+- Sri Lanka has a tropical monsoon climate, so consider the weather before planning your trip, except if you do not mind having some rain during your trip.
+Colombo typically experiences rain from March to December, but the month’s May and September to November are the rainiest.

 - Although Sri Lanka is culturally diverse, dressing appropriately is almost always better compared to choosing otherwise.

 Do you have other recommended fun and interesting things to do in Colombo?
 Please feel free to share by posting a comment below.